The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 To work in the lab you **must complete biosafety training**.
 Specifically the **Laboratory Personnel BSS** training.
 Instructions for how to take this course can be found here: https://research.charlotte.edu/departments/office-research-protections-and-integrity-orpi/biosafety/biosafety-training-information/

+- [ ] Completed the Laboratory Personnel BSS Training

 You will also need to review our specific biosafety protocol located on Google Drive.

+- [ ] Review and sign the laboratory biosafety protocol

 ## Essential Biosafety Rules